freqtrade/freqtrade/docs/strategy-callbacks.md

         :param time_in_force: Time in force.
 Defaults to GTC (Good-til-cancelled).
         :param current_time: datetime object, containing the current datetime
         :param entry_tag: Optional entry_tag (buy_tag) if provided with the buy signal.
-        :param side: 'long' or 'short' - indicating the direction of the proposed trade
+        :param side: "long" or "short" - indicating the direction of the proposed trade
         :param **kwargs: Ensure to keep this here so updates to this won't break your strategy.
         :return bool: When True is returned, then the buy-order is placed on the exchange.
             False aborts the process